jameskaupert/always-be-learning/chrome-extensions/blur-my-info/README.md

 # Blur My Info
-This is an AI-based attempt (Claude Haiku) at creating a Chrome extension to blur out specific text on a webpage.
+This is an AI-based (Claude Haiku) approach at creating a Chrome extension to blur out specific text on a webpage.

 # Installation
 1. Go to chrome://extensions/